Primary Navigation Mobile

 All the cars in this list are priced between £150 and £175 per month, with a realistic blend towards the top end.
 Upping your budget to £200 per month will unlock a broader choice of cars, while stretching to £300 per month will open up many more leasing deals and the ability to put down lower deposits.

-This list mainly highlights personal contract hire (PCH) – or lease – deals, where the monthly prices are lower, as this is a very competitive price point.
+This list mainly highlights personal contract hire (PCH) – or lease – deals, where the monthly prices are lower.
 Prices fluctuate daily so do keep checking in for the latest prices.
 We’ve even found a handful of very attractive personal contract purchase (PCP) deals for less than £175 per month.
-Some even attract 0% APR and low deposits.
+Some even manage to offer 0% APR.

 The best new cars to lease around £150 a month 2025